jordi-colomer/millorem-el-tauli/README.md

 # tauli-app

-'Millorem el Taulí' app is an exercise from Agile class on the UX/UI Master at 'Escola Superior de Disseny Industrial | ESDi" in Sabadell.
-June 2021.
+'Millorem el Taulí' app is a class exercise (Agile subject) on the UX/UI Master at ESDi (Escola Superior de Disseny Industrial).
+Sabadell, June 2021.

 Design and created by Gisela, Sandra and Jordi.